kaby76/swigged.llvm/README.md

 from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).

-Note, I have found that feature creep of future releases going into an earlier release by accident.
+Note, I have found feature creep going across different releases.
 The LLVM developers usually check in all changes into the master branch.
 When a release is prepared, the developers create a branch for the new release from the master branch.
 Further, the LLVM developers tend to not check fully builds for regressions.